GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Experiments

 \subsubsection{\textbf{Effectiveness Evaluation}}

-As shown in \autoref{tab:main_exp}, GORAG achieves the best classification accuracy over all four rounds with 1-shot and 5-shot labeled indexing data on WOS dataset, it surpasses all RAG-based baselines as well as the state-of-the-art model Entailment.
-Compared with Entailment, when apply 1-shot setting, GORAG achieves at most 31.6\% accuracy gain at the first round.
-On Reuters dataset, GORAG achieves the best classification accuracy over the last 3 rounds with 1-shot indexing data.
+In \autoref{tab:main_exp}, we apply Qwen2.5-7B backbone for CAD and WOS benchmark.
+Due to cost and API risk control (failing to respond when detecting dirty words) reasons, we only use the GPT-4o backbone on the IFS-Rel news benchmark.
+As shown in \autoref{tab:main_exp}, GORAG achieves the best classification accuracy over all dynamic rounds on all benchmarks.
+Based on the experiment results, we have the following observations:

-Furthermore, based on the experiment results in \autoref{tab:main_exp}, we can have following observations: \begin{itemize}[leftmargin=*] \item Firstly, NN-based Entailment fails on Reuters due to its need for text-formed label names.
-As noted in prior studies \cite{liu2023pre,liu2024liberating,lei2023tart}, it overfits easily, with recall and hallucination issues shown in \autoref{tab:exp_precision_f1}.
-Further analysis is in Appendix \autoref{sec:ana_f1_pre}.
+\begin{itemize}[leftmargin=*] \item Firstly, with the training data increase (R1 to R4), NN-based Entailment suffers from performance decrease on CAD datasets.
+This is because the CAD datasets have an unbalanced label distribution, as noted in prior studies \cite{liu2023pre,liu2024liberating,lei2023tart}, NN-based models that apply data augmentation techniques are prone to overfit when the ground truth label distribution are unbalanced.

-\item Secondly NaiveRAG performs better than Entailment in round 1 of the WOS and IFS-Rel datasets by avoiding overfitting, but its long LLM inputs hinder its ability to adapt to dynamic label updates, leading to a significant performance drop from rounds 2 to 4.
-While Propositionizer retrieves more fine-grained results, its lack of task awareness results in consistently poor performance on DFSTC tasks.
-On the Reuters dataset, both Long Context RAG baselines fail when label names are unavailable, as the absence of semantic-rich labels prevents effective classification, especially with long LLM inputs.
+\item Secondly, NaiveRAG performs better than Entailment in round 1 of the WOS and IFS-Rel datasets by avoiding overfitting, but its long inputs hinder its ability to adapt to dynamic label updates, leading to a significant performance drop from R1 to R4.